 The Defaqto rating is a rating that provides a review of the quality of a product on a 1-5 star basis.

-When choosing a travel insurance policy I usually look for the cheapest policy that has a 4* defacto rating, meets all the cruise lines minimum requirements, and has an excess that I am happy with.
+When choosing a travel insurance policy, I would look for the cheapest policy that has a 4* defacto rating, meets all the cruise lines minimum requirements, and has an excess that I am happy with.

 Purchasing Travel Insurance from The Cruise Line or a Travel Agent

 The majority of cruise lines and travel agents will be able to offer travel insurance directly.
-They usually partner with one company and are able to quote on this basis.
+They usually partner with one company and can quote on this basis.

 When booking a cruise you’ll usually be asked by the cruise line if you’d like to add travel insurance at the point of booking.